Ivan Barbashev Game Preview: Golden Knights vs. Blackhawks

 Barbashev Season Stats Insights

-- In 5 games this season, Barbashev has a plus-minus of 0, while averaging 15:24 on the ice per game.
+- Barbashev has averaged 15:06 of ice time this season (with a plus-minus rating of +1).

-- In one of five games this season, Barbashev has scored a goal, but has not finished a game with two or more.
+- Barbashev has a goal in two of seven games this season, but has to post a multi-goal effort.

-- Barbashev has recorded a point in one of five games playedthis season.
+- Barbashev has registered a point twice this season in seven games played, but did not have multiple points in either of those games.

-- Barbashev has yet to put up an assist this season through five games.
+- Through seven games this season, Barbashev has not recorded an assist.

-- The implied probability that Barbashev hits the over on his points prop total is 44.4%, based on the odds.
+- The implied probability is 48.8% that Barbashev hits the over on his points over/under based on the odds.

-- There is an implied probability of 29.4% of Barbashev going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Barbashev has an implied probability of 33.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.